Louis I, Prince of Condé: Conspiracy of Amboise

-In February the Guise finally had the proof of conspiracy they'd been looking for, from a conspirator who had got cold feet, and they moved the court to the secure castle of Amboise, and summoned the senior nobility to the castle including Condé, so that they might aid in the defence.
+In February the Guise finally had the proof of conspiracy they'd been looking for, from a conspirator who had gotten cold feet, and they moved the court to the secure castle of Amboise, and summoned the senior nobility to the castle including Condé, so that they might aid in the defence.
 As the conspirators were crushed over the following days, Condé could do little but watch from the battlements.
 Eager to avoid suspicion, Condé lingered at the court in the following days, angrily denouncing the rumours of his involvement that were swirling as the product of 'scum.'
 He followed this up by calling anyone who would accuse him a liar, a serious rebuke in aristocratic circles, and offering to duel anyone who would dare accuse him to his face.
 While convinced of his guilt, the duke of Guise was conscious for the moment he lacked the necessary evidence, and assured Condé that no one doubted his honour.
 During his reassurance, his brother, Charles, Cardinal of Lorraine studiously looked at the floor.
 On 18 April, while Condé was attending the King's levée, the Guise had his apartments raided for evidence, but, finding nothing, made no move against him.
 Very much aware of how much suspicion he was under, Condé took the opportunity to depart from court.